-A review of the Local Governing Body was carried out in the summer 2022 term by the Chair of Trustees, with a report presented to Members and Trustees.
-Again, it is considered that the Local Governing Body effectively carried out its programme of work.
-Trustees were confident that the joint Local Governing Body is now sufficiently robust and experienced that it is now possible for each school to have its own Local Governing Body in the new 2022/23 academic year.
+A review of the Local Governing Bodies was carried out in the summer 2023 term by the Chair of Trustees, with a report presented to Members and Trustees as well as the Local Governing Bodies.
+Again, it is considered that the Local Governing Bodies effectively carried out their programmes of work, following their remit to review, challenge and support overall performance at school level.
+Trustees are satisfied that the splitting of the Local Governing Body into two individual school committees has been successful.